 Flat channel ducting is ideal when a low profile is required due to lack of space.
 It can also be concealed and flush fit against ceilings and walls or within voids.
 Generally used for installations requiring low extraction rates such as bathrooms, toilets, and utility rooms.
 Sizes available from 110x54mm to 310x29mm.

-All our plastic ducting has been produced to provide the lowest air resistance, highest air flow and least pressure drop/leakage.
+All our plastic ducting and plastic pipe fittings have been produced to provide the lowest air resistance, highest air flow and least pressure drop/leakage.

 Plastic ducting comes in round and flat types.
 Round ducting is better suited for high-pressure installations but is harder to conceal.
 Flat channel ducting can be flush fit and hidden in voids but is inappropriate for high-pressure systems.